Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 All face, mouth, and logo assets now live inside the identity directories; the legacy `third_party/social_robot/images/` placeholders have been removed so new personas should bundle their own art alongside `identity.json`.
 Likewise, shared prompt templates are deprecated—store any reusable system prompts with the identity that consumes them so packaging stays self-contained.

+### Documentation ingestion workflow

+The bundled personas keep their reference material up to date without overflowing the Chroma store:

+1. `utils.bot_integration.start_bot` acquires the identity lock and calls both `refresh_document_memory(<identity>)` and `refresh_datetime_memory(<identity>)` for the bundled personas before SocialRobot launches.
+The documentation helper compares a SHA-256 hash of `README.md` plus the user-facing guides (`docs/bot_integration.md`, `docs/tooling.md`, `docs/user_flow.md`) against the tracker stored at `${data_root}/doc_memory/<identity>.json`, while the datetime helper snapshots the current local date, timezone, and locale under `${data_root}/datetime_memory/<identity>.json`.
+If each helper sees a matching hash inside the 24-hour cooldown, it logs a skip and continues immediately.
+2. When the content or snapshot changed—or the cooldown elapsed—the helpers delete the relevant `category="documentation"` or `category="temporal_context"` rows, respect the identity’s `max_vector_items`, TTL, and PII-redaction preferences, and insert the fresh payloads (documentation arrives as multiple chunks, the datetime snapshot as a single chunk).
+3. Terminal-only messages confirm the trigger (startup, keyword, hash change), report how many chunks were written, and indicate whether any older memories were evicted to honour the cap.
+The GUI and TTS layers remain silent.
+4. Operators can say or type “update documentation” or “update datetime” (including via the Ctrl hotkey workflow) to force a refresh immediately.
+Forced runs bypass the cooldown so emergency edits or timezone changes land before the next user turn.
+The hotkey path refreshes the active identity, while in-session requests refresh whichever persona is currently running inside SocialRobot.
+Questions that mention the current date, time, or timezone automatically lower the retrieval threshold for the temporal-context chunk so the assistant responds with the stored snapshot instead of only referencing the tracker file.

+Other identities can invoke the helper manually if they enable vector memory for documentation, but only the assistant and default personas do so automatically.
+Launching either persona also forces the LangGraph memory orchestrator on—even when `settings.json` never toggled the feature—so documentation retrieval always flows through the structured `retrieve → plan → call_tools → llm → persist` graph before the chat window becomes interactive.

+When the assistant or default persona receives an utterance that sounds like a “how do I use CtrlSpeak?” request (or when retrieval would otherwise return nothing), the LangGraph orchestrator relaxes the similarity check for `category="documentation"` memories and guarantees at least one documentation chunk appears in the retrieved context.
+Those passages are forwarded to the LLM inside a dedicated `Documentation excerpts` system message so the persona understands the text is canonical guidance and can quote it directly.

+Every turn prints a terminal-only status line such as `[Memory] Vector store queried (results=2, documentation=1, temporal=1).` or `[Memory] Vector store not queried.` so operators can confirm whether the vector database contributed context for the pending reply.
+The GUI and TTS surfaces remain silent.

 You can switch identities from the command line with:

 ```powershell